Peace and reconciliation efforts

 Hallmarks of Norway’s peace and reconciliation work

-Norway’s peace and reconciliation efforts vary depending on the conflict in question and the local conditions, but there are certain general features of Norway’s engagement that are common to all Norway’s efforts in this area.
+Norway’s peace and reconciliation efforts are varied and depend on the conflict in question and local conditions.
+Still, there are certain characteristics of Norwegian peace diplomacy.

 Women’s participation in peace processes